This article is part of our coverage of the Synod on Synodality.

 Part of being a “child” is having a sense of awe, wonder and even excitement over things.

 Later on, Father Radcliffe used the image of the net in John 21 as a metaphor for the church.
 A net has both “spaces and bonds.”
-This is something like the church, in which certain elements that “bind us” together (the Creed, for example) and other things that keep us apart (say, cultural differences).
+This is something like the church, in which certain elements “bind us” together (the Creed, for example) and other things keep us apart (say, cultural differences).

 I marveled at Father Radcliffe’s subtle use of images and metaphors and how he artfully drew us into the Gospel passages, illuminating them and also drawing unspoken but obvious lessons for the work of the Synod.
 It was, in a word, thrilling.